kaybee-singh/rhacs-ocp-internal-registry-integration/README.md

 oc get route -n openshift-image-registry
 No resources found in openshift-image-registry namespace.
 ```
-7. As the route does not exist so lets create it and copy the route to add in registry.
+7. As the route does not exist so lets create it and copy the route, which we need to add to central later on.

 ```bash
 oc patch configs.imageregistry.operator.openshift.io/cluster --patch '{"spec":{"defaultRoute":true}}' --type=merge